-A 6-Step Guide to Implementing Industrial Internet of Things (IIoT) in Manufacturing
+A 6-Step Guide to Implementing IIoT in Manufacturing

 The goal of this guide is to assist manufacturers with the implementation of IIoT (Industrial Internet of Things) on the plant floor to solve business challenges.
 With the right data and the right tools to visualize your data, IIoT projects can connect your machines and empower you to help solve many of the manufacturing challenges affecting productivity.